 500mL chicken stock

 3 heaped Tbsp crème fraîche

 Heat the oil in a large sauté pan or stovetop casserole over a high heat.

-Brown the chicken thighs until golden, skin side down, and remove from the pan.
+Brown the chicken thighs all over until a deep golden, starting skin side down, and remove from the pan.

 Turn the heat down to medium and add the butter to the pan.
 Add the celery, shallots and garlic and sweat until soft.
 Stir the mustard through, then add the flour and stir vigorously for a few minutes.

 Add the stock and lemon juice little by little, as the sauce thickens.
 When you've added all the stock, return the chicken to the pan with half the tarragon leaves and stir.
 Bring to the boil, then reduce the heat and simmer for 20-25 minutes.
 Season with some salt and pepper.
 Check one of the chicken thighs to ensure they're cooked through to the bone.
 Add the crème fraîche and stir through.
 Simmer for another 5 minutes.

 To serve, add the rest of the tarragon leaves to the pan and stir through.
 Serve with greens and crusty bread , rice or crushed potatoes.